 - A subheader or bullets that goes into more depth about the problems they are facing

 - An image of your ideal customer who has benefited from your product

-> Here’s the Bedfellow page again – notice what’s NOT there – the navigation…
+Here’s the Bedfellow page again – notice what’s NOT there (hint: the navigation)…

 - Important: DO NOT have a CTA (call to action) to purchase your product here